 - In the Suggestions field, enter related terms by which users might want to search.
 You can apply several phrases to the same query.
 For example, the search term training has course and school as related queries.
 A suggestion should not match a phrase.

 - Click Add related query.

 - To change the position of a suggestion, click the context menu then select Move Up or Move Down.
-The screen position affects the presentation order of related queries.
+The screen position affects the presentation order of the related queries.